National e-invoicing vs. Peppol e-invoicing

-As detailed in our other blog, Scandinavian countries such as Sweden, Norway and Denmark have long worked with e-invoicing, establishing national standards in the early 2000s, and in Norway’s case, mandating that all public sector organizations have the capacity to process e-invoices all the way back in 2012.
+Scandinavian countries such as Sweden, Norway and Denmark have long worked with e-invoicing, establishing national standards in the early 2000s.
+In Norway’s case, mandating that all public sector organizations have the capacity to process e-invoices all the way back in 2012.
 Due to the need to tackle tax evasion mentioned above, South American countries such Colombia and Chile have also mandated national e-invoicing standards.
 In Brasil’s case, there are different e-invoicing regulations within the country.
 For Saudi Arabia, the country began to enforce e-invoicing in December 2020, with some issuing requirements but without a nationwide standard.

 What are the limitations of national standards?

 As the name suggests, national standards are great for domestic use.
 For countries that are developing e-invoicing capabilities, it is a great start.
 However, it quickly becomes apparent that even for countries that have a coordinated national e-invoicing initiative and set of requirements, there are limitations.
 Interoperability between different countries’ systems is not guaranteed, necessitating the development and maintenance of individual integrations for businesses and government bodies that wish to transact across borders.
 This is done either by the businesses and government bodies themselves or with the help of Value-Added Networks (VANs) and service providers.